minute read

 San Marino compared to Italy

 Comparing countries is always difficult, and often fraught with peril.
 It causes us to generalise and make assumptions (such as mine outlined above) about entire nations of people, when each individual is inherently unique.
-After three years in Italy, I gained a moderate sense of what it means to be Italian, the good, the bad and the downright ugly.
+After three years in Italy, I gained a moderate sense of what it means to be Italian, the good and the bad.
 I thus attempted to draw comparisons between Italians and the few Sammarinese I met in San Marino.

 Don’t forget to collect a legitimate stamp in your passport from the Tourist Information Office in Citta di San Marino on your way in or out.